Grilled Cauliflower Steaks

 Try My Grilled Cauliflower Steaks!

 This recipe works with any marinade.
-I accidentally added my grilled chicken marinade (recipe coming soon!) to the cauliflower steaks during testing and decided not to bother testing the original marinade I had in mind.
+I accidentally used my grilled chicken marinade on the cauliflower steaks during testing and decided not to bother testing the original marinade I had in mind.
 It was that good.
 Plus, it makes it easier to prep both recipes together because they use the same ingredients!
-I hope you enjoy them!

 Happy Cooking!